 What is the curriculum and how is my child taught?

-Our learners are taught in small groups of between 5 and 8 in a class depending on that group’s need.
+Our pupils are taught in small groups of between 5 and 8 in a class depending on that group’s need.
 All learners follow the National Curriculum delivered at their level of ability and personalised to their needs and interests.
 The curriculum, which includes Maths, English, Science, IT and a broad range of other subjects, is planned, delivered and recorded around a 2 to 3 year cycle of half termly topics, ensuring a good breadth and balance.

-In order to meet all of our learner’s educational needs, we design a curriculum to suit your child ensuring an exciting and meaningful experience, which we deliver through practical and visual learning.
+In order to meet all of our pupil’s educational needs, we design a curriculum to suit your child ensuring an exciting and meaningful experience, which we deliver through practical and visual learning.
 Our aim is to encourage your child to participate in class and enjoy learning, perhaps for the first time.

 How will the curriculum be adapted to meet the needs of my child?

 We recognise that our learners experience the curriculum in different ways.
-We also recognise that learners have different starting points so we make the necessary adjustments for them in the classroom based on their statement or Educational Health Care Plan and their 6 week baseline assessment.
+We also recognise that pupils have different starting points so we make the necessary adjustments for them in the classroom based on their statement or Educational Health Care Plan and their 6 week baseline assessment.

 Curriculum planning is carried out at 4 levels of ability for each topic the class covers (the Programme of study).
 Your child’s profile will inform us as to which level will be most suitable for them with each topic.